An Important Message for Our Immunotherapy Patients

 - If you are ill, please do not come for your injection.
 Contact our office and we’ll assess your symptoms and determine the best options for you.
-You may be offered a telehealth visit or we may treat your symptoms over the phone and schedule a follow-up appointment.

 Many patients have expressed concern about the required 30-minute wait time following an injection.
 Please consider the following points about the waiting period.